Buying Guide

 Wood handles are un-stabilized to retain natural texture and finished with polymer oil for water resistance.

-I originally designed this handle as part of a gift to my Brazilian JiuJitsu coach when I was promoted to black belt.
-After some deliberations, I decided to open it up for orders.
+I first designed this handle as a gift for my Brazilian JiuJitsu coach when I received my black belt, and later opened it for orders.